Meat – Benefits & Risks

 Last Thoughts:

-Red meat has been linked to heart disease and certain cancers, but also has been found to be beneficial in the energy department.
-So how do we sort out the facts from the fiction?
+Red meat has been linked to heart disease and certain cancers, but has also been found to be beneficial in the energy department.
+So, how do we sort out the facts from the fiction?

 The debate of whether or not to eat red meat is an ongoing one with many opinions on both sides of the table.